narenmanoharan/gpt-code-assistant/README.md

 ## Problem

-You want to leverage the power of GPT-4 to search your codebase, but you don't want to manually copy and paste code snippets into a prompt nor send your code to another third-party service.
+You want to leverage the power of GPT-4 to search your codebase, but you don't want to manually copy and paste code snippets into a prompt nor send your code to another third-party service (other than OpenAI).

 This tool solves these problems by letting GPT-4 determine the most relevant code snippets within your codebase.
-This removes the need to copy and paste or send your code to another third-party.
 Also, it meets you where you already live, in your terminal, not a new UI or window.

 Examples of the types of questions you might want to ask: